digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `registry` - The registry name.
 Must be left empty for the `DOCR` registry type.
 Required for the `DOCKER_HUB` registry type.
   - `repository` - The repository name.
   - `tag` - The repository tag.
 Defaults to `latest` if not provided.
+  - `deploy_on_push` - Configures automatically deploying images pushed to DOCR.
+      - `enabled` - Whether to automatically deploy images pushed to DOCR.
 * `env` - Describes an environment variable made available to an app competent.
   - `key` - The name of the environment variable.
   - `value` - The value of the environment variable.